-Here’s where the major concern arises from a business owner’s perspective –
+Here’s where the primary concern arises from a business owner’s perspective –

-Having a web page that works flawlessly across multiple device-browser combinations is an absolute necessity.
-Not only does it establish brand credibility, but it also ensures that business owners leave no stones unturned to cater to potential customers and boost revenue.
+A web page that works flawlessly across multiple device-browser combinations is essential.
+Not only does it establish brand credibility, but it also ensures that business owners leave no stone unturned to cater to potential customers and boost revenue.

 How to make a website compatible with all browsers?

-Before initiating tests on random browsers impulsively, it’s important for teams to answer two important questions:
+Before initiating tests on random browsers impulsively, teams need to answer two important questions: